Come by for a visit.

 Westfield State creates opportunities for students to be curious, grow, and take chances.
 Westfield offers a range of traditional liberal arts and contemporary professional-track programs, and our retention and graduation rates are among the highest of any school in the Massachusetts state university system.

-Our undergraduate students participate in research with faculty who serve as teachers and mentors.
-Students present at regional and national conferences, gaining experience in research that will prepare them for graduate studies and their future careers.
+Our Center for Undergraduate Research and Creative Work pairs students with faculty who serve as mentors.
+Students present at regional and national conferences, gaining experience in research that will prepare them for graduate studies and careers.

 Gain experience in the real world